Scaling Secure Applications with Spring Session and Redis

 cookie SERVERUSED insert indirect nocache

-option httpchk /
+option httpchk GET /

 option redispatch